B2B Buy Now, Pay Later promises to revolutionise B2B payments.

 Other than the immediate business benefits to sellers, it's also neccessary to consider the changing landscape of B2B buyers in general.
 Given 73% of all professional B2B purchasing decisions are made by millennials, the increasing assumption is that B2B companies want to offer the same seamless purchasing experience as B2C.

 For example, a study by McKinsey found that 96% of B2B buyers might make a purchase in a fully end-to-end, digital self-serve model.

 Additionally, more and more sellers are taking their businesses online.
 A further McKinsey study found that business buyers favour online purchasing due to its convenience and ease, as in-person or phone transactions are no longer efficient in terms of time.

 These shifts in the way sellers and buyers interact have greatly influenced the way B2B payments work.

-The benefits of B2B Buy Now, Pay Later
+The full benefits of B2B Buy Now, Pay Later

 At a surface level, you’d be forgiven for thinking trade credit and B2B BNPL are the same thing.
 There are a lot of similarities, but it’s the differences that make B2B BNPL such a revolutionary solution.